 Keep products with small or loose magnets away from young children who might swallow them.

 Closely monitor loose magnets and other magnetic products to ensure children do not swallow them.

-- Avoid purchasing magnets sold in sets of 100 or more, as it is difficult to recognize if a few magnets have gone missing.
+Avoid purchasing magnets sold in sets of 100 or more, as it is difficult to recognize if a few magnets have gone missing.

-- Talk to your older children and teens about the serious dangers associated with using magnets as fake piercings in their mouths or noses.
+Talk to your older children and teens about the serious dangers associated with using magnets as fake piercings in their mouths or noses.

-Know the symptoms of magnet ingestion:
+Know the Symptoms of Magnet Ingestion:

 fever.
 Because these symptoms are common in children and not usually caused by ingested objects, the true cause may not be suspected right away.

 Delaying treatment can lead to severe injuries to the stomach, intestines, and digestive tract and even death.

-- Contact your pediatrician or nearest emergency department immediately if you suspect your child has swallowed or been injured by a magnet.
+Contact your pediatrician or nearest emergency department immediately if you suspect your child has swallowed or been injured by a magnet.

 If your child has swallowed a magnet and/or been injured by a magnetic product, you can report that injury to the CPSC, the federal agency tasked with ensuring children’s toys and other consumer products are safe.

 The CPSC has an online database for parents and the general public to report dangerous products and injuries related to consumer products directly to the agency.
 Anyone can visit

 The site requests, but does not require, the injured victim’s information.
 The CPSC must publicly disclose accident or investigation reports, but does not include identifying information for any injured individual or the person reporting the incident.
 If further information is necessary, the CPSC will contact the reporting individual directly, but such contact information is not shared with others.